Cooperly/dotfiles/README.md

 ### Waybar

-Was partially inspired by [GNOME](https://gitlab.gnome.org/GNOME/gnome-desktop), however it sucked to use, and I don't personally really like how GTK looks.
+Was partially inspired by [GNOME](https://gitlab.gnome.org/GNOME/gnome-desktop) as I like how it looks, however GNOME itself sucked to use, and I don't personally really like how GTK looks.

 I have my current active application information on the left to replace the fact that I've purposfully removed CSD from all applications, an update checker besides my time (as I look at it extremely frequently), a friend's time, and my system vitals on the right.
 (CPU, Memory)